 There are many different models of interior scooter lifts & carriers available.
-Most store the mobility scooter or wheelchair in the cargo area of a vehicle, Some work like a crane.
+Most store the mobility scooter or power wheelchair in the cargo area of a vehicle.
+Some lifts work like a crane.
 We call these hoist-type lifts.
 They are usually installed inside the rear hatch of a vehicle or in the bed of a pickup truck.
 They use a strap attached to a lifting point on your wheelchair or scooter.
-They lift your device into the air and then rotate to place it inside your rear hatch or bed of your pickup truck for transport.
+They lift your device into the air and then rotate for placement inside your vehicle.

-There are even options that utilize a drive-on platform.
+There are also options that utilize a drive-on platform.
 This type of lift is called a hybrid lift.
-They are one of the easiest to use.
-A user drives their mobility equipment onto the platform, secures it, and then uses a handheld pendant to lift and store their device inside the rear hatch.
+Hybrid lifts are one of the easiest to use.
+A user drives their mobility equipment onto the platform, secures it, and then uses a handheld pendant to operate the lift, storing their device inside the vehicle’s rear hatch.

 However, keep in mind that there is no one-size-fits-all solution for scooter carriers & lifts.
 The make and model of your vehicle have as much to do with which lift type will work best for you as your scooter or power wheelchair.
 We suggest you converse with one of our lift managers for these reasons.
 Their experience matching your equipment type, vehicle type, and the most suitable lift or carrier type is invaluable.

-One last type of lift available is occupied lifts.
+One last type of lift available is called an occupied lift.
 These types of lifts are often found in commercial applications.
 They are much larger but also much more substantial.
-They have lift capacities of 800 to 1000-pounds.
+They have lift capacities of 800 to 1000 pounds.

-These lifts are designed to lift a person while they are seated on their wheelchair.
+These lifts are designed to lift a person while seated in a wheelchair.
 The user does not transfer from their chair into a vehicle.
 They will remain in their chair during transport.